qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * **Relation Reference**: This is the default widget assigned to the referencing field (i.e., the foreign key in the child layer) when a :ref:`relation <vector_relations>` is set.
 It provides direct access to the parent feature's form which in turn embeds the list and form of its children.
+The number of entries in the widget can be limited for efficiency, and if limit is not set, all entries will be loaded.
 * **Text Edit** (default): This opens a text edit field that allows simple text or multiple lines to be used.
 If you choose multiple lines you can also choose html content.